-The last 5 sections have focused on electrolytes and a calculation called the anion gap.
-In this section, I want to focus in a bit and put all of that information together by looking at the role of Functional Blood Chemistry Analysis in uncovering imbalances in the body’s acid-base system.
+In today’s video I want to look at the role of Functional Blood Chemistry Analysis in uncovering imbalances in the body’s acid-base system.

 The following are some of the Acid-Base abnormalities that can be assessed using Blood chemistry and CBC analysis.

 - Metabolic alkalosis

 - Metabolic acidosis